devscanr/resume-checklist/README.md

 *Aligned with the reality of the IT labor market in 2025.*

 As engineers speaking to fellow engineers, our goal isn't just to show you the steps you can do.
-We'd like to explain WHY certain actions matter when crafting your CV and preparing for a job search.
+We'd like to explain which and why certain actions matter when crafting your resume and preparing for a job search.
 Below, you'll find a guidance on how to structure your resume and optimize your profiles on career and professional networks such as LinkedIn and GitHub.
-Note: terms **Resume** and **CV** are interchangeable but culturally specific.
-Use the one that is expected in your target area.
+Immediate note: terms **Resume** and **CV** are interchangeable, but culturally specific.
+Use the one that is used and expected in your target area.

-By following these simple steps, your profiles and resumes will make a much stronger impression on recruiters and employers.
+By following these simple steps, your resume(s) and profiles will make a stronger impression on recruiters and hiring managers.
 To put this insights into practice, fork this repository, enable issues and create a TODO task with a predefined list of actions:

 <img src="assets/todo.gif" width="640px"/>

+The provided information should be taken as a starting point.
+There're definitely many more culturally-specific, domain-specific, etc-specific points that were omitted for clarity.
+If you're interested in further recommendations or a professional resume review – ping us at info@devscanr.com.
+Most pro-tips are contextual and won't fit a general document.

 ## List of Content